echoprotocol/echowiki/technologies/powr-echorand/README.md

 EchoRand introduces a formal incentive scheme to reward users for participating in the consensus process either by running a full node or delegating to another node.
 This incentive scheme is designed to balance the optimal security and performance of EchoRand network by incentivizing more nodes to participate in consensus whenever performance drops below optimal levels, while maintaining adequate security and decentralization.

 Under this incentive mechanism, the block producers which generate a block which is successfully added to the ledger are reward with some newly created tokens, similarly to a block reward in Bitcoin.
 Additionally, all verifiers who participated in the voting and validation process of a successful block are also rewarded with a smaller amount of newly created tokens.
-In the case that an empty block is added to the network, no nodes receive a block reward.

-When the network begins to generate empty blocks due to failure of consensus \(whether because of an attacker or through low participation in consensus by honest users\), the protocol increases the block reward \(which inflates the entire token supply\) in order to incentivize more rational users to participate in consensus.
-When the performance returns to the acceptable threshold, the block reward is decreased over time until it returns to the minimum inflation rate.